mongodb/specifications/source/causal-consistency/causal-consistency.rst

 Motivation
 ==========

-To support causally consistent reads.
+To support causal consistency.
 Only supported with server version 3.6 or newer.

 Design Rationale
 ================

-The goal is to modify the driver API as little as possible so that existing programs that don't need causally consistent reads don't have to be changed.
+The goal is to modify the driver API as little as possible so that existing programs that don't need causal consistency don't have to be changed.
-This goal is met by defining a ``SessionOptions`` field that applications use to create a ``ClientSession`` that can be used for causally consistent reads.
+This goal is met by defining a ``SessionOptions`` field that applications use to create a ``ClientSession`` that can be used for causal consistency.
 Any read operations performed against ``MongoDatabase`` or ``MongoCollection`` instances associated with such a session are implicitly causally consistent.